mrefugionv/mrefugionv.github.io/README.md

 ### PROJECTS

-3.Study of music platform activity by days of the week in two different cities.\
+3. Study of music platform activity by days of the week in two different cities.\
 Language: Python - Pandas.\
 **Proportions of listeners in each city by weekday**